biothomme/Isoprene/docs/reporting/01_meetings_documentation.md

 - Progress last weeks
     - Paper for NeurIPS - Comments?
     - Summarized plans and data temporal and spatial resolutions
-    - Worked on regridding bugs
+    - Worked on regridding bugs; switched to python
+    - Worked on random sampling for subareas

 1) Paper for NeurIPS - Comments?
 I would like to hear about the comments on the draft midterm paper.